influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withEnableSaramaLogging(enableSaramaLogging)
 ```

-Enable Sarama logging, a Go client library used by the Kafka Exporter.
+"Enable Sarama logging, a Go client library used by the Kafka Exporter."

 ### fn spec.kafkaExporter.withGroupRegex